PennLINC/xcp_d/docs/workflows.rst

 The ``confounds`` section is a dictionary/object, with a unique key for each set of confounds.
 Each set of confounds must contain a ``dataset`` key, which specifies the dataset to use.
-The dataset must be linked to what the user provides in the ``--derivatives`` parameter, though the "preprocessed" key is a protected value for the dataset given to XCP-D as the ``fmri_dir`` positional argument.
+The dataset must be linked to what the user provides in the ``--datasets`` parameter, though the "preprocessed" key is a protected value for the dataset given to XCP-D as the ``fmri_dir`` positional argument.
 For example, in the example below, three columns are collected from the fMRIPrep confounds file: